Azure-Samples/spring-boot-application-with-azure-active-directory/docs/servlet/oauth2/01-basic-scenario.md

 ## 3.7.
 Expose apis for resource-server-1
 Read [document about exposing an api], expose 2 scopes for resource-server-1: **resource-server-1.scope-1** and **resource-server-1.scope-2**, choose **Admins and users** for **Who can consent** option.

+## 3.8.
+Set accessTokenAcceptedVersion to 2 for resource-server-1
+Read [document about Application manifest], set `accessTokenAcceptedVersion` to `2`.

 # 4. Run sample applications
  1. Open sample application: [client], fill the placeholders in **application.yml**, then run the application.
  2. Open sample application: [resource-server], fill the placeholders in **application.yml**, then run the application.